Kildin Sámi

-Kildin Sámi (also sometimes known as Kola Sámi, Eastern Sámi, and Lappish, though all of these are ambiguous) is a Sámi language spoken on the Kola Peninsula of northwestern Russia that today is and historically was inhabited by this group.
+Kildin Sámi, also spelt as Kildin Saami is a Sámi language spoken on the Kola Peninsula of northwestern Russia by the Kildin Sámi, who have historically inhabited the peninsula.

 The Sámi languages closest to Kildin are Ter Sámi and Akkala Sámi, in Soviet tradition sometimes considered to be dialects of Kildin Sámi.
 From a strictly geographical point of view, only Kildin and Ter, spoken on the Peninsula, could be regarded as Kola Sámi.
 It is the largest of the Eastern Sámi languages by number of speakers.
-Its future, however, appears to be not as bright as that of Skolt Sámi or Inari Sámi because the language is used actively by only very few people today.
+However, unlike its close relatives Skolt Sámi or Inari Sámi Kildin is today only used actively by very few people.

 Geographic distribution

 Originally, Kildin Sámi was spoken in clustered areas of the mainland and coastal parts of the Kola Peninsula.
 Nowadays, Kildin Sámi speakers can be found in rural and urban areas, including the administrative center of the oblast.
 The area of Lovozero has the highest concentration of speakers.
 Other Kildin Sámi speakers are scattered throughout the villages and small towns of the Peninsula: Revda, Kola, Loparskaya, Teriberka, but can also be found in larger more sizable towns of Murmansk Oblast such as Olenegorsk and Apatity.
 Lovozero is known as the main place where the language is still spoken by 700–800 ethnic Sámi amongst a total village population of approximately 3,000.
 However, today the Saami are but a minority in Lovozero: the large majority of the population consists of Russians and Izhma Komi.
 The language has only about 100 active and perhaps 600 passive speakers.
 As a result of relocation, migration, and forced movement of the group, the community has really fragmented and become divided over other areas in Murmansk Region, thus leading to an inability for the revival and sustenance of their language, traditions, customs, and beliefs.